ASkin- bleaching: A Fair Concept?

 Using skin lighteners over time can cause thinning of the skin around eyes as that’s the most sensitive region and this may lead to hyper-pigmentation of the area around eyes, an effect known as bleach panda effect

 Using skin bleach will result in skin thinning and gradually make your skin wrinkled and damaged over time.

 More damage when you go out in the sun-

 UV rays will affect bleached skin even more harshly.
 Also most bleach products contain hydroquinone, which can make the skin more vulnerable to harmful rays from the sunlight.

-- Carcinogenic agents- Most skin-whitening products use active ingredients, such as mercurous chloride and hydroquinone which are extremely toxic and cause cancer.
-Hydroquinone has now been banned in Europe and in many other countries can only be prescribed by a dermatologist under strict circumstances.
+The skin-whitening products use active ingredients, such as mercurous chloride and hydroquinone which are extremely toxic and cause cancer.
+Europe has put a ban on Hydroquinone.
+A dermatologist can prescribe it that too under strict circumstances.

-- Uneven skin tone- Initially, the bleaching cream will tend to lighten the skin, but oxidation between the sun and chemicals starts darkening the skin and the skin may either appear lighter or darker than normal; there may be blotchy, uneven areas, patches of brown to gray discoloration etc.
+The bleaching cream will tend to lighten the skin, but oxidation between the sun and chemicals starts darkening the skin.
+Hence the skin may either appear lighter or darker than normal.
+As a result, it may even become blotchy, uneven, patches of brown to gray discoloration etc.

-So ladies, better stay away from instant gratification provided by skin whitening agents, as they are very harmful in the long run.
+It is better to stay away from instant gratification by skin whitening agents, as they are very harmful in the long run.
 It is always better to invest in organic skincare and using home remedies to make your skin achieve a healthy glow.
-Also, learn to love your melanin, it gives your skin a built-in armor against sunlight and ageing.
+Learn to love your melanin, it gives your skin a built-in armor against sunlight and ageing.